webqit/webflo/README.md

 #### Scenario 3: Page Requests and Responses

 HTML page requests (requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html`) automatically get a HTML response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`).
-Webflo takes the extra step to render the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
+Webflo takes that extra step to render the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
 + Routes intended to be accessed this way are expected to return a plain object (or an instance of `event.Response` containing same) from the workflow in order to be renderable.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is, and not rendered.